-Private, independent advocates work for no one but YOU.
-We are not paid by an insurance company or hospital.
+Private, independent advocates work for YOU, and are not paid by an insurance company or hospital.
 The healthcare system can be challenging and overwhelming, and sometimes scary and confusing.
-Having an experienced advocate means you have someone focused on your healthcare needs, watching out for you, providing additional information and research, helping you make healthcare decisions, and helping you communicate those decisions to your healthcare providers.
+Having an experienced advocate means you have someone on your side, focused on your healthcare needs, watching out for you.

 How much do you charge for services?

-We offer a complementary phone consultation to determine if we can help you.
+StacyCares Oklahoma offers a complementary phone consultation to determine if we can help you.
 After that, non-emergency services begin with an initial Assessment Consultation ($100 – $200) to determine what services are needed.
 As part of the assessment, we provide you with a written Plan of Service and cost quote within three days.
 Our fees vary based on the individual needs of each client and the time needed to provide the services.
 Some clients are charged hourly, others a flat rate.
-All services require a signed consultation agreement.
+All services require a signed agreement and prepayment.

 Who pays for StacyCares Oklahoma’s services?

 In most cases, private advocacy services are not covered by insurance, so patients or their families pay for our services out of pocket.

 What if I need help to advocate for a loved one on my own?